-We only recommend dethatching lawns that suffer from an extremely thick thatch layer that is greater than three inches thick.
-The reason is because dethatching causes extensive damage to a lawn and is extremely labor intensive.
-If your thatch layer is less than three inches, then we recommend aeration in the spring and fall as the best method to reduce your thatch.
-Core aeration pulls plugs of soil and thatch out of the lawn and the cores of soil breakdown and populate the thatch with millions of soil microbes that help biodegrade the thatch naturally.
+If your thatch layer is less than 3 inches, we recommend aeration in Spring and Fall as the best method to reduce your thatch.
+Core Aeration pulls plugs of soil and thatch out of the lawn, and the cores of soil break down and populate the thatch with millions of soil microbes that help biodegrade the thatch naturally.

-Dethatching generally involves the use of flail type blades that are designed to rip out excessive thatch.
-The dethatching machine is set low so that the blades reach into surface of the soil.
-If a lawn has an excessive thatch and it is dethatched, an incredible amount of plant material will be ripped up from the lawn.
-Several pickup trucks of dead thatch can be created from an average sized lawn.
+After a lawn is dethatched, a large amount of plant material is ripped up from the lawn; several pickup trucks of dead thatch can be created from an average sized lawn.
 The lawn will suffer extensive damage as well, because the knives will not only rip out the thatch, but also rip out a large percentage of the healthy grass plants.
 The growing points of a grass plant are at the base of the plant, and a lot of the growing points are damaged when a lawn is dethatched.

-Dethatching causes a lot of damage, creating a lawn that is thin, brown and beat up.
-Because of this we strongly recommend that you combine a dethatching with an overseeding/slitseeding and Organics Plus Topdressing.
-Overseeding ensures that new grass plants will quickly fill in the damaged areas in the lawn.
-If overseeding is not done, weed seeds can quickly get established in the damaged areas of the lawn.
-Organics Plus Topdressing will help the new grass seed get quickly established and also stimulate the existing grass plants to recover from the dethatching.
+Overseeding ensures that new grass plants quickly fill in any damaged areas of the lawn.
+If overseeding is not done, weed seeds can establish themselves in damaged areas of the lawn.
+Topdressing helps the new grass seed establish itself fast, and stimulates the existing grass plants to recover from dethatching.

-Dethatching is best done in late summer/early fall.
-This allows the lawn plenty of time to recover before winter, but also avoids the rigours of summer drought and heat.
-By waiting until late summer there will also be less competition with a variety of weeds that germinate in the spring.
-Dethatching can also be done in early spring, but avoid late spring because the lawn needs time to recover in order to survive the summer heat and drought.
+Dethatching is best done in late Summer or early Fall.
+This allows the lawn plenty of time to recover before Winter, but also avoids the rigours of Summer drought and heat.
+By waiting until late Summer, there'll also be less competition with a variety of weeds that germinate in Spring.